Ranarox/MonitoringSystem/Developer-Guide/Architecture-Overview.md

 - Updates and maintenance
 - Device lifecycle management

-Open Platform deploys and configures :
+The system deploys and configures :

 - Azure IoT Hub
 - Device Provisioning Service (DPS)
 - Event Grid

-Open Platform provides examples on :
+The system provides examples on :

 - A web site to interact with IoT Hub to perform device management tasks
 - Route device management events from IoT Hub to the web site

-More on IoT Device Management : [Open Platform Developer Guide : IoT Device Management](IoT-Device-Management.md)
+More on IoT Device Management : [IoT Device Management](IoT-Device-Management.md)

 ![Device Management](media/DeviceManagement.png)